tencentyun/intlcloud-documents/doc_new/555_计费相关_Billing/intl_en/国际站预留实例计费文档_intl_en.md

 **RI-supported Instance Types and Prices:**

-For more information about the configurations, matching rules and pricing of the RI-supported instance types, see the CVM product documentation.
+For more information about the RI-supported availability zones and instance types, see the [DescribeReservedInstancesOfferings](https://intl.cloud.tencent.com/document/product/213/30575) API.
+For more information about the [RI matching rules](https://intl.cloud.tencent.com/document/product/213/37265) and other instructions, see [Overview](https://intl.cloud.tencent.com/document/product/213/30571).
+CVM is a RI-supported instance.
+For more information about the price, see [CVM Reserved Instance Price Overview (Linux)](https://intl.cloud.tencent.com/document/product/213/30619).

 **Payment Method**